 One of the most important functions of the kidney is to filter waste out of your blood using a million tiny filters called glomeruli.
 A glomerulus works a little bit like a kitchen colander, allowing waste and water to pass through to create urine.

-Glomerular diseases can vary from mild to very serious and include some diseases that rapidly lead to loss of kidney function.
+Glomerular diseases can vary from mild to very serious and include some diseases that lead to rapid loss of kidney function.

 Glomerular disease can be caused by: